kartikeynick/ChatBot/README.md

 pip install nltk torch torchvision Flask
 ```

-Then install the nltk packahe by:
+Then install the nltk packahe by

 ```bashpython
 import nltk